The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - In the fall, do a full body clip after some of the winter coat has come in.
 The temps are just starting to be chilly, but it’s warm enough to bathe thoroughly before the clip.

-- About two months later, the clip has grown in as the hours of daylight have diminished.
+- About two months later, the clip has grown as daylight hours have diminished.
 Then I will do a trace clip, leaving legs and a belly stripe fuzzy for warmth.
 Blankets cover the rest.

-- Because he was clipped once before, there’s about half a coat to remove, thickness-wise.
+- Because of the previous clipping, there’s about half a coat to remove, thickness-wise.
 This makes prep work and the actual clipping much easier.

 What about springtime clipping?